Teaching Children Not to Lie

 Role plays can also be used to show the value of telling the truth.
-For preschool children, it is helpful to start with the concepts of true and false (Parent says, “The grass is red”, and the child says, “False”).
-Older children can handle more complicated scenarios, “What do you do when you find a wallet in a park and no one sees that you found it?”
-It is important to discuss the consequences of lying, even if the child is not caught, such as feeling guilty and dishonest.
-Discuss honesty as the brave a mature thing to do, particularly when it might get them in trouble, such as admitting that they broke something.
+For preschool children, it is helpful to start with the concepts of true and false The parent could say “The grass is red”, and the child would say “False.”
+Older children can handle more complicated scenarios.
+For instance, “What do you do when you find a wallet in a park and no one sees that you found it?”
+It is important to discuss the problems with lying even if the child is not caught, such as feeling guilty.
+Discuss honesty as the brave and mature thing to do, particularly when it might get them in trouble, such as admitting that they broke something.

 Lying can have greater consequences in adolescents, and they have a wider range of moral dilemmas.
 Encourage adolescents to recognize the range of dishonest behaviors, such as cheating on exams, exaggerating to impress others and omitting important facts when talking to parents.
 Discuss the bystander effect in lying, such as failing to report the cheating of a peer.
 Here are some other ways to encourage honesty in your home:

-- Keep your word when you can, and apologize when have to break a promise.
+- Keep your word when you can, and apologize when you have to break a promise.